mobify/workshop--adaptivejs-site-1x/README.md

 ###Style the Footer

+1. Run `grunt preview`
+2. [Preview](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) the potions category page in your browser
-1. Add a new component scss file called `_newsletter.scss` with the following styles
+3. Add a new component scss file called `_newsletter.scss` with the following styles

     ```SCSS
     // Newsletter